gcacace/android-socialbuttons/README.md

  * No Facebook or Twitter SDK needed
  * No tricky WebView
  * Native Social App detection
+ * Can hide shares count baloon if zero
  * Shares count in a formatted Facebook style
  * Localized in english, french, german, italian and spanish